dantrr/100-days-of-code/log.md

 **Thoughts**: really excited to learn ruby and gain an advantage in college, as i have a ruby class in my last semester of my degree.

 ### Day 94 // 02-August-2022
+**Today's Progress**: learned about variables and math in ruby.

+**Thoughts**: dislike division, due to ruby not auto-creating floats, but it is what it is.

+### Day 95 // 03-August-2022
+**Today's Progress**: learned about strings and user input in ruby(puts and gets)

+**Thoughts**: syntax is still fun af, but i still dont know what chomp means lol.

+### Day 96 // 04-August-2022
+**Today's Progress**: learned bout bools and comparison in ruby.

+**Thoughts**: bools are weird here due to truthy and falsey variables.

+### Day 97 // 05-August-2022
+**Today's Progress**: learned about if, else, and elsif statements in ruby, as well as unless.

+**Thoughts**: i really like the syntax here compared to python, as it seems more natural to type.

+### Day 98 // 06-August-2022
+**Today's Progress**: learned about logical operators and case statements, as well as while and until loops.

+**Thoughts**: case statements seem fun, but i dont quite know how to apply them yet.
+### Day 99 // 07-August-2022
+**Today's Progress**: learned ranges and for loops, which is almost the same syntax as swift, just with end line

+### Day 100 // 08-August-2022
 **Today's Progress**:

 **Thoughts**: